DeepLabCut/DeepLabCut/docs/installation.md

      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from https://www.anaconda.com/).
 DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
      - `pip install deeplabcut`
      - TensorFlow
-       - You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the Nature Neuroscience paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.15, and 2.0 to 2.10**; we recommend TF2.10 now) for Python 3.8, 3.9, 3.10 with GPU support.
+       - If you want to use a pre3.0 version, you will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the Nature Neuroscience paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.15, and 2.0 to 2.10**; we recommend TF2.10 now) for Python 3.8, 3.9, 3.10 with GPU support.
         - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow (see: [Mathis & Warren](https://www.biorxiv.org/content/early/2018/10/30/457242)).
 However, this is the preferred path if you want to test DeepLabCut on your own computer/data before purchasing a GPU, with the added benefit of a straightforward installation!
 Otherwise, use our COLAB notebooks for GPU access for testing.
      - Docker: We highly recommend advanced users use the supplied [Docker container](docker-containers)